 IELTS (academic test): at least 6.5 out of 9

 - Two letters of recommendations of professors or employers.
-They have to be sent to us directly by the referees, as prompted by the OAS; please note that only official affiliation e-mail addresses will be considered valid.
+They have to be sent to us directly by the referees, as prompted by the OAS.
+Please note that only official affiliation e-mail addresses and recommendation letters with letterhead and signature will be considered valid.
 Alternatively, you can send us the recommendations in sealed envelopes; under no circumstances the confidential recommendation letters can be uploaded or sent to us by the applicant.
 It is the applicant's responsibility to inform their referees of their application and make sure that the letters reach us on time.